ISR vs SSG vs CSR Routing

 A: Use GSC URL Inspection, curl -s <url> | grep '<title>', and crawler simulation tools to verify raw HTML payload, status codes, and canonical routing consistency.

 Q: When should routing shift from SSG to ISR?
-A: Transition when route enumeration exceeds build timeouts, content update frequency outpaces build cycles, or when dynamic personalization requires on-demand regeneration without full rebuilds.
+A: Transition when route enumeration exceeds build timeouts, content update frequency outpaces build cycles, or when on-demand regeneration without full rebuilds becomes necessary.

 Q: Does CSR routing inherently harm crawl budget?
 A: Yes, if crawlers must execute JavaScript to resolve internal links.
 Mitigate by implementing prerendered route shells, explicit sitemap routing, and deferring heavy JS hydration until after initial crawl pass.